ChukaKenny/react-nodejs-test-automation-challenge/README.md

 **Postman**
 - **Automated Tests**: Written using [Postman], tests common user flows such as Login , Create, Edit and Delete.
 File directory: `postman-collection/RestfulBooker(Nodejs).postman_collection`
 - **Collection Variables**: Dynamically stored collection variables for better reusability.
-- **GitHub Actions CI**: Configured in `.github/workflows/postman.yml` to run tests on push and pull requests.

 ## How to Run Tests Locally